Contents

 The Slave Market is located in Stone Town on the island of Zanzibar.

-It was a major center for the East African slave trade during the 19th century and is now a UNESCO World Heritage site.
+It was a major centre for the East African slave trade during the 19th century and is now a UNESCO World Heritage site.

 Visitors can explore the market and learn about the history and legacy of the slave trade in Tanzania.